 This guide should be seen neither as absolute nor final.

+The items and circumstances I have shared with you, grim though the prognosis may be, are not always fatal.
 People change.
 They grow.
 They push themselves to hold onto love and do what it takes to resolve their differences.

-Combined with your own intuition, the intimate details of your relationship, and the successes and failures of others, it is up to you to decide if your relationship is worth continuing or fighting for.
+So do not take my word as gospel.
+Merely as guidance to make a better decision.
+Combined with your intuition, the intimate details of your relationship, and the successes and failures of others, it is up to you to decide if your relationship is worth continuing or fighting for.

 Any union can be salvaged when both parties are willing to work hard.